michalgm/curiosityhacked.org/blog/oakland/about.md

 ###Upcoming 2015 Special Events

+- April 9th: Founder/ED Samantha Cook will be speaking at Impact Hub Berkeley on the balance of parenting, family life, and creating a meaningful professional path. http://berkeley.impacthub.net/event/berkeley-startup-parenting-impact-hub-community-event/
+-
 - February 28th: The Vault: Cardboard Projects for Families Book Launch and Open Build!
 2-5pm!
 Get a copy of this wonderful and creative book on building with cardboard and participate in our free build!
 See the event page here: https://www.facebook.com/events/429002137251534/